• Skip to primary navigation

 Let’s start with the ingredients.
 You’ll need the following 8 items:

-• Baking Powder: 1/2 tsp of baking powder will help the pancakes cook properly.
+• Baking powder: you’ll need 1/2 tsp baking powder to help the pancakes rise.
+Make sure it’s fresh for the fluffiest texture.

 Tools needed to create this breakfast